Fliplet/fliplet-cli/docs/Data-source-security.md

 if (type === 'insert') {
   var entry = await DataSources(123).find();

-  // Only allow reads as long as less than 10 entries in the target Data Source if (entry && entry.length < 10) {
+  // Only allow writes as long as there are less than 10 entries in the target Data Source if (entry && entry.length < 10) {
     return { granted: true };
   }